 - An order to confiscate or destroy an animal.

 The severity of the penalty will depend on a range of factors.
-Mitigating circumstances are considered by the authorities when they decide whether to take any action, and what penalties to apply.
+Mitigating circumstances are considered by the authorities when they decide whether to take action and what penalties to apply.
 These factors include:

 - Does the dog, or the owner, have a history of aggressive behaviour?